 1. Walking lunges:

-This alternative removes the added resistance of the band, but kicks up the stability portion of the movement a bit.
+The walking lunge is an alternative that removes the added resistance of the band but kicks up the stability portion of the movement a bit.
 You’ll basically be performing a forward lunge, and making your way across a designated space as you perform each rep. Weight can be added to this movement, or you can just leave it with bodyweight – either way, you’re sure to get a good burn, as well as an elevated heart rate!

 2. Side lunges: